sundansx/pyMiner/README.md

 - Just run the miner.exe executable or the Python script (tested on 3.7.3)
 - run minerWatchdog.exe to run it under a watchdog...if miner crashes, minerWatchdog will restart it.
 - Status console via system tray menu, log output and status display with autoscroll
-- Status is available on the hover text on the system tray icon (just move the mouse over it and you'll get HS and BS status)
+- Status is available on the hover text on the system tray icon (just move the mouse over it and you'll get gaming  status).  icon is yellow when making money (mining) and greyed out when gaming (losing money)
 - The status panel windows includes th following buttons:
   - Copy to clipboard: will copy the logs in the window to your clipboard
   - Miner Debug: miner forced on and debug output printed.  somewhat broken.